Love and Loss

 As my grandfather’s life is nearing an end, and Memorial Day fast approaches, it seems fitting that this month I should focus on love and loss.
 Many of you reading this now are likely thinking of someone very dear to you whom you can no longer pick up the phone and call.
 I hope you’ll spend an intentional moment now, remembering one of your very favorite memories of this person.

 Contrary to popular belief, death is not actually the end of a relationship.
 Death does, however, change HOW we relate to our loved ones.
 Our memories are what connect us to that which we have lost.
-Despite a person’s physical absence from our life, we continue to relate to them in unique and very personal ways through our relationship to our memories of them.
+Despite a person’s physical absence from our lives, we continue to relate to them in unique and very personal ways through our relationship to our memories of them.
 In my favorite book on grief, Deborah Coryell writes about her deceased father, “Each day of my life the love I have for my father has gotten bigger, unimpeded by his physical absence.”
-She goes on to explain, “No one ever told me that ‘growing’ the love we have for someone is not dependent upon their being physically alive.”
+Personally aware of love and loss, she goes on to explain, “No one ever told me that ‘growing’ the love we have for someone is not dependent upon their being physically alive.”
 She summarizes this thought with, “Grieving asks that we be fully present in our thoughts and then to choose, responsibly, those thoughts that honor the relationship for which we grieve.”